Home

 1. Finding a sublet is difficult as there is no centralized platform for this.

-2. It is hard to avoid scams as there is no way to verify the validity of what is posted.
+2. It is hard to avoid scams as there is no way to verify the validity of appartments which are posted in places like Facebook Marketplace.

 2. Affinity Diagramming